ROCm/MITuna/doc/TuningCycle.md

 ### Add Network Configurations
 The config table contains network configurations.
 If provided with a text file of MIOpenDriver commands, the import script can translate those commands and populate the config table.
 Additionally the user may provide a name to tag a configuration for easier recall later.
+A tag will be required when adding a tuning job.
 Tags are stored in the config_tags table.

 <pre>
 ./import_configs.py -t resnet50 -f ../utils/recurrent_cfgs/resnet50.txt